-Chile’s peso gained, trimming the steepest weekly decline among Latin American currencies, after copper rebounded and the central bank left the country’s benchmark interest rate unchanged at 5 percent.
+Chile’s peso extended its steepest weekly decline since September after copper dropped and the central bank kept the benchmark interest rate at 5 percent.

-Chile’s peso broke through 500 for the first time since January as the price of the country’s main export copper tumbled.
-Copper gained as much as 1.1 percent in New York today after reaching a four-month low on May 16.
+Chile’s peso broke through 500 per dollar for the first time since January as the price of the country’s main export copper tumbled.
+Copper fell 1.1 percent in New York today.

 Offshore investors in the Chilean peso forwards market increased their short position in the currency to $8.9 billion on May 16, the biggest since October 2009 and a $1.1 billion increase in a week.